jordan-rash/wc-terminal/README.md

 > Note: This Seed and JWT is an example, you will need to generate your own.
 Go to `https://app.ngs.global`, and sign up for a free account.
 Follow their documentation for getting connected locally.
 Once that is completed, you can run the `nsc generate creds` command to print your `CLIENT_SEED` and `CLIENT_JWT` to screen

 > Note: You will need to update the User credentials in the UI's `main.js` as well.
 I couldnt figure out how to make a multi-line variable work in the environment files

+# How to play
+Once you navigate to the app, you will see a generic splash screen that will give you the option to start a session that will generate a random session code.
+At this point, you can share that URL with a friend for multiplayer, or not, its still fun :-)

+The default mode you will be placed in is command mode.
+This will allow you to interact with the filesystem.
+You can switch to chat mode by using the slash command `/chat`.
+Once in chat mode, it works like any other chat UI.
+You will be given a random user name, you can update that with the `/nick myname` slash command.

+TL;DR
+`/cmd` -> Go to command mode.
+Interacts with filessystem `/chat` -> Go to chat mode.
+`/nick <name>` -> Change your name displaed in chat mode